 A grill can be portable without being flimsy.
 Stainless steel, enameled porcelain, iron: all are built to withstand the wear and tear of tailgating.

 You also don’t want it to rust or get dented after just a few trips.
-Damage of this also has the ability can also affect the way it works, or folds away.
+Damage of this nature has the ability to affect the way it works, or folds away.

 No matter how skilled you are at grilling, you can’t compensate for a shoddy build.
 Tailgate grills that are thinly made rather than solid won’t regulate heat well, and this affects the consistency and results of your cooks.

 Accessories or Bonuses